scholarslab/GenericXmlImporter/README.md

 * XSLT processor

-The xslt processor of php is a slow xslt 1 one.
-So it's recommended to use an external xslt 2 processor, ten times faster.
+If installed, the xslt processor of php is a slow xslt 1 one.
+So it is recommended to use an external xslt 2 processor, until ten times faster.
 It's required with stylesheets designed for xslt 2.0.
 The command can be configured in the configuration page of the plugin.
 Use "%1$s", "%2$s", "%3$s", without escape, for the file input, the stylesheet, and the output.

 Examples for Debian / Ubuntu / Mint (Debian 6 for the first command, Debian 8 for the second one), with the package "SaxonB" or "libsaxonhe-java":